-For World Water Day 2017, Wednesday 22nd March, we’ve summarised some of the latest World Water Facts around humanitarian relief.
+We have summarised some of the latest World Water Facts relating to the impact of water and humanitarian relief.

-The story is unfortunately a very sad one and although the issues are complex and difficult to solve, it’s good to remind yourself that there are many people focused on solving these problems.
+The issues remain challenging complex and difficult to solve.
+The positive news is that many organisations, groups and individuals are focused on solving these problems.
 SkyJuice is one such organisation.
 Our vision is ‘Safe Water For Every Child’.
-You can help us by sharing this article on social media.
-When more people know the facts greater support can be gathered to solve the problems.
+Help us by sharing this article on social media.
+When more people are aware of the facts, the greater support can be gathered to solve the greater problem.
 Find out how you can support us.

 World Water Facts – Access to safe drinking water

 At least 1.8 billion people world-wide are estimated to drink water that is faecally contaminated.
 An even greater number drink water which is delivered through a system without adequate protection against sanitary hazards.
 Source: WHO/UNICEF Joint Monitoring Programme for Water Supply and Sanitation